Justice League Snyder Cut: Everything you need to know before watching

-Zack Snyder's Justice League (aka the Snyder Cut) hits HBO Max on Thursday, bringing the director's original vision for the DC superheroes to the streaming service.
-The expanded flick comes more than three years after Joss Whedon's theatrical cut disappointed fans, and these characters have shown up in several movies since then, so you might be a little confused about where Superman, Batman, Wonder Woman and friends are at as this four-hour epic kicks off.
+Zack Snyder's Justice League (aka the Snyder Cut) hit HBO Max on Thursday, bringing the director's original vision for the DC superheroes to the streaming service.
+The expanded flick comes more than three years after Joss Whedon's theatrical cut disappointed fans, and these characters have shown up in several movies since, so you might be a little confused about where Superman, Batman, Wonder Woman and friends are at as this four-hour epic kicks off.

 The Snyder Cut picks up after the events of Batman v Superman: Dawn of Justice, a movie that came out nearly five years ago and followed 2013's Man of Steel.
 I bet you remember "Martha," Batman killing people, and that's about it, right?